Research Administration Policies

 An Industry Membership Agreement may take the form of a Restricted Grant or a Contract.
 In either case, F&A is assessed at 15% Total Costs.
 These funds will not be used in calculating research incentive funds, and the 15% rate does not support unemployment coverage.
 See RAG05 for more detail regarding Industry Memberships programs.

 The Funding Matrix - The matrix below is intended to identify typical terms and conditions associated with different varieties of private Financial Assistance and Procurements.
-The Vice President for Research or the Corporate Controller, in consultation with the Vice President for Development and Alumni Relations when appropriate, may approve exceptions under special circumstances.
+The Senior Vice President for Research or the Corporate Controller, in consultation with the Vice President for Development and Alumni Relations when appropriate, may approve exceptions under special circumstances.
 Columns in yellow are associated with Financial Assistance.
 The column in green is associated with Procurements.

 |Category||GIFT||CHARITABLE GRANT||UNRESTRICTED GRANT||RESTRICTED GRANT||CONTRACT|